 Currently, thr Spisak's are not breeding Akbash Dogs, but Diane remains active in Akbash Dogs International, the foremost registry for these magnificent guardians.

-Diane's Polish Bantam chickens come in regular feather as well as "Big Bird" looking Frizzles.
-Presently Diane is raising solid whites and white crested varieties with black, khaki, chocolate, and cuckoo coloring.
-Polish Bantams are friendly, docile, lay medium sized white eggs and make excellent pets.
+Presently Diane cares for her flocks of solid whites and white-crested varieties with black, khaki, chocolate, and cuckoo coloring.
+Polish Bantams are friendly, docile, lay medium-sized white eggs, and make excellent pets.

 The Spisak's Babydoll Southdown flock dates back to the old type Southdown that Diane showed in the 1960's.
 She demands high standards for breed type, conformation, temperament, and mothering ability.
-Babydoll Southdowns are a small and docile breed of sheep that make excellent pets or 4H projects for young children.
+Such attention to detail net some of the finest show quality Babydoll Southdown sheep anywhere.

-Sheepfields is located in east central Kansas, 25 miles south of Kansas City off of Interstate 35.
+Sheepfields is located in east-central Kansas, 25 miles south of Kansas City off of Interstate 35.

 Akbash Dogs are intelligent, emotionlly sensitive flock guardians that were developed 3000 years ago to fend off wolves and bears which threatened flocks of sheep and goats in Turkey.

 Sheepfields' Akbash Dogs are full time, safe, reliable working dogs with OFA hip certifications of "Good" or "Excellent".